thisurathenuka/thisurathenuka/README.md

-- 🌱 I’m currently learning Java's Collections Framework
+- 🌱 I’m currently learning Modern Javascript Concepts

 - 📫 You can reach me on Linkedin: [Thisura Thenuka](https://www.linkedin.com/in/thisurathenuka/)